 However, upper and lower bounds on $\rho(\l)$ calculated in \cite{cdCPRG} show that the ``critical exponent'' $\beta$ must be different from the mean-field predictions.

 In this paper, instead of studying the contact process on a random graph, we use a deterministic graph (the complete graph $K_n$) and instead make the rates at which the infections travel along edges to be random.
 We will choose the random infection rates in a manner that is inspired by the power-law random graph model of Chung and Lu \cite{clADRG}.
-It turns out that in this model the mean field calculations actually turn out to be correct.
-We are able to obtain a formula for $\l_c$ and approximations for the average density $\rho(\l)$ of infected sites that agree with the mean-field predictions.
+The mean field calculations in this model are exactly the same as in the case of the contact process on power law random graphs.
+However, in this model the mean field calculations actually turn out to be correct, and we are able to obtain a formula for $\l_c$ and approximations for the average density $\rho(\l)$ of infected sites.